-Supportive Care Assistant Micro-credential
+Supportive Care Assistant

 Are you looking to get into a career in health care?

 Apply now to save your seat.
-The program runs June 19 to Sept.
-29, 2023.
+The program runs February 5 to April 26, 2024.

 Program Details

-The program includes a nine-week paid work placement in a long-term or home care setting.
+The program includes a three-week work placement in a long-term or home care setting.
 You will gain experience to help prepare for a career in the sector while providing much needed support to long-term and home care staff.
 You will assist certified health care assistants and the health care team to support clients.
 The role involves performing non-clinical activities which could include:

 • Assisting with meals